drand/website/docs/operate/deploy.md

 When using the `get chain-info` method, a drand node _can_ lie about the key if no out-of-band verification is performed.
 That information is usually best gathered from a trusted drand operator and then embedded in any applications using drand.

+### Timings

-**Timings of randomness generation**: At each new period, each node will try to broadcast their partial signatures for the corresponding round and try to generate full randomness from the partial signatures.
+At each new period, each node will try to broadcast their partial signatures for the corresponding round and try to generate full randomness from the partial signatures.
 The corresponding round is the number of rounds elapsed from the genesis time.
 That means there is a 1-1 mapping between a given time and a drand round.

+### Daemon downtime and chain sync

-**Daemon downtime & chain sync**: Due to the threshold nature of drand, a drand network can support some numbers of nodes offline at any given point.
+Due to the threshold nature of drand, a drand network can support some numbers of nodes offline at any given point.
 This number is determined by the threshold: `max_offline = group_len - threshold`.
 When a drand node goes back up, it will sync rapidly with the other nodes to catch up its local chain and participate in the next upcoming drand round.

+### Drand network failure

-**Drand network failure**: If, for some reason, drand goes down for some time and then backs up, the new random beacon will be built over the _last successfully generated beacon_.
+If, for some reason, drand goes down for some time and then backs up, the new random beacon will be built over the _last successfully generated beacon_.
 For example, if the network goes down at round `10` (i.e., the last beacon generated contained `round: 10`), and back up again at round `20` (i.e., field `round: 20`), then this new randomness contains the field `previous_round:10`.

 ## Control Functionalities

 Drand's local administrator interface provides further functionality, e.g., to update group details or retrieve secret information.
 By default, the daemon listens on `127.0.0.1:8888`, but you can specify another control port when starting the daemon with:

 ```bash
 drand start --control 1234